 - 1/2 cup sugar

-Starting with your favorite skillet, heat one tablespoon olive oil over medium heat.
+- Starting with your favorite skillet, heat one tablespoon olive oil over medium heat.
 Saute chopped fennel for 2 minutes.
-Then add chopped onions and cook until onions begin to turn translucent, about 5 minutes.

-Next, add vinegar, honey and sugar.
+- Add vinegar, honey, and sugar.
 Finally, cook until apples are very soft and liquid has thickened to a light syrup.

 Like Recipe Videos?
 Check out our Weekly Video Recipe Series.
 Recipe Videos